Carlos Yulo: Early life and education

-Career
+Gymnastics career

 Early career

 Yulo started competing in 2008, and joined his first Palarong Pambansa in 2009 in Tacloban, Leyte.
-On May 1, he was part of the National Capital Region's gold medal winning elementary team, finishing with a score of 79.35 and placed fifth in the individual all-around with a score of 26.15.
+On May 1, he was part of the National Capital Region's gold medal-winning elementary team, finishing with a score of 79.35 and placing fifth in the individual all-around with a score of 26.15.
 The following day, he won the silver medal in the floor exercise, with a score of 13.325 with Marc Capistrano of Calabarzon taking first.
 Yulo stated that his second and fifth place finishes encouraged him to train harder for his next Palarong Pambansa.

 In 2010, Yulo competed in the Palarong Pambansa in Tarlac City, Tarlac, and took part in every event.
 He won gold in the individual all-around and floor exercise, and got bronze in the vault.
 He was also part of the men's team, where they placed fifth.
 The following year, he competed in the same competition in Dapitan, Zamboanga del Norte.
 He earned gold medals in the team event, individual all-around, floor-exercise, and vault.
 In the same year, he competed in his first Philippine National Games at the 2011 edition held in Bacolod, Negros Occidental, where he earned three gold medals in the floor exercise, rings, and parallel bars.

 In 2012, he competed in the Palarong Pambansa in Lingayen, Pangasinan, and took part in every event.
 He won the gold in the individual all-around, floor exercise, and vault, as well as the team competition along with his teammates.
 The same year, he went to China alongside gymnast Jan Gwynn Timbang, for training after a sponsorship by the Philippine Good Works Mission Foundation given to the GAP.
 The training served as a bid for them to qualify for the 2014 Youth Olympics in Nanjing, China.

 In 2013, Yulo competed in his last Palarong Pambansa, which was held in Dumaguete City, Negros Oriental.
 He won golds in the team event, individual all-around, and floor exercise, and took a silver in the vault behind Martoni Abana.
 In the same year, Yulo met his eventual coach, Munehiro Kugimiya, when Japanese trainers went to the Philippines to help train the national team.